glitznerf/glitznerf.github.io/index.md

 ### Papers
-- **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, with David Manlove, in Proceedings of [SAGT 2024](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/): the 17th International Symposium on Algorithmic Game Theory, 2024, volume 15156 of Lecture Notes in Computer Science, Springer, pages 3-20.
-[Proceedings Version](https://doi.org/10.1007/978-3-031-71033-9_1).
-The full version of this paper is available as Technical Report no. 2406.00437, Computing Research Repository, Cornell University Library, 2024.
-[Full Version](https://arxiv.org/abs/2406.00437).
+- **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, with David Manlove, in Proceedings of [SAGT 2024](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/): the 17th International Symposium on Algorithmic Game Theory, 2024, volume 15156 of Lecture Notes in Computer Science, Springer, pages 3-20 [(link to proceedings version)](https://doi.org/10.1007/978-3-031-71033-9_1).
+The full version of this paper is available as Technical Report no. 2406.00437, Computing Research Repository, Cornell University Library, 2024 [(link to full version)](https://arxiv.org/abs/2406.00437).
 - **MATWA: A Web Toolkit for Matching under Preferences**, with David Manlove.
-Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024.
-[Full Version](https://arxiv.org/abs/2409.04402).
+Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024 [(link to full version)](https://arxiv.org/abs/2409.04402).
-- **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Dissertation, _University of Glasgow_, 2023. <a href="/files/level4project.pdf" target="_blank">PDF Version.</a>
+- **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Dissertation, _University of Glasgow_, 2023 [(link to full version)](/files/level4project.pdf).

 <p>&nbsp;</p>

 ### Talks without Proceedings
+-  **An Update on MATWA**, [FATA](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) Research Section Seminar (at _University of Glasgow_), 2024.
+-  **Stable Partitions in the Roommates Problem**, [FATA](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) Research Section Seminar (at _University of Glasgow_), 2024.
 - **MATWA: A Web Toolkit for Matching under Preferences**, [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/): the 7th International Workshop on Matching Under Preferences (at _University of Oxford_), 2024.
 - **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, [MATCH-UP 2024](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/): the 7th International Workshop on Matching Under Preferences (at _University of Oxford_), 2024.
 - **Structure and Fairness of Stable Partitions**, [SCM 2024](https://sites.cs.st-andrews.ac.uk/scm2024/): the Scottish Combinatorics Meeting (at _University of St Andrews_), 2024.